MAGE: Machine-generated Text Detection in the Wild: Experimental Setup

+We consider each benchmark dataset as separate domains, such as CMV, XSum, SciXGen, etc. We group the LLMs into 7 sets based on their source: OpenAI GPT set, LLaMA set, GLM-130B set, FLAT-T5 set, OPT set, BigScience set, and EleutherAI set.
+To investigate whether machine-generated text can be distinguished from human-written text, we categorize the collected data into \textbf{8 settings}.
+These settings are determined by the sources of training and evaluation data and increase in detection difficulty.
+The simplest setting involves detecting within-domain white-box detection while the most challenging setting involves detecting against paraphrasing attack.

+We first consider \textbf{in-distribution settings}, where the detection method is evaluated on texts from seen domains and model sets, i.e., the training and test data are from the same data source. \paragraph{Testbed 1: Fixed-domain \& Model-specific.} Human-written texts come from a single domain and machine-generated texts are generated by a specific LLM (GPT-J-6B).
+A classifier is trained for each of the 10 domains, and the weighted average performance is reported.
+In this setting, we use only GPT-J-6B to generate fake texts instead of the entire model set from EleutherAI, aiming to simulate \textbf{white-box detection}, i.e., accessibility to the text-generating LLM, which is crucial for detection methods such as DetectGPT.

+\paragraph{Testbed 2: Arbitrary-domains \& Model–specific.} Human-written texts are obtained from combining all 10 domains, while machine-generated texts are produced by a single model set, creating 7 independent testbeds for each model set.
+We train 7 classifiers accordingly and report weighted average performance.

+\paragraph{Testbed 3: Fixed-domain \& Arbitrary-models.} Similarly, we include human-written texts from a single domain and obtain machine-generated using all model sets.
+In this way, we create 10 independent testbeds for each domain and train 10 classifiers accordingly.

+\paragraph{Testbed 4: Arbitrary-domains \& Arbitrary-models.} Human-written texts are from all domains with machine-generated texts generated using all model sets, which creates an integral testbed covering the full range of data.
+We train a general classifier and report its performance.

+Furthermore, we consider four \textbf{out-of-distribution settings} where the detection model is tested on texts from unseen domains or unseen models. \paragraph{Testbed 5: Unseen Models.} This setting evaluates whether the classifier can detect texts from unseen models.
+In this setting, texts generated by a specific model set are excluded from the training data.
+The classifier is then trained on the remaining texts and tested on the excluded ones.
+This process creates 7 testbeds for cross-validation.
+We train 7 classifiers for each testbed and report their weighted average performance.

-\item \textbf{Unseen-domains}: This setting evaluates whether the classifier can detect texts from unseen domains.
+\paragraph{Testbed 6: Unseen Domains.} This setting evaluates whether the classifier can detect texts from unseen domains.
 In this setting, texts from a specific domain are excluded from the training data.
 The classifier is then trained on the remaining texts and tested on the excluded one.
 This process creates 10 testbeds for cross-validation.
-We train 7 classifiers for each testbed and report their weighted average performance.
+We train 10 classifiers for each testbed and report weighted average performance.